SydneyBioX/clustSIGNAL/README.md

 <img src="man/figures/Fig1_schematic.jpg" align="middle"/>

-**Figure: clustSIGNAL method overview.**
+**Figure: ClustSIGNAL method overview.**

-Here, we present clustSIGNAL, a spatial clustering method developed to handle data sparsity while considering the variability in cell arrangement of tissue regions.
+Here, we present ClustSIGNAL, a spatial clustering method developed to handle data sparsity while considering the variability in cell arrangement of tissue regions.
 The core steps involved in the method are sequential:

 **1.** The method starts with non-spatial clustering and subclustering (default louvain clustering) to classify cells into subclusters that we refer to as ‘putative cell type’ groups.